 - Please do not miss any doses of anticoagulant prior to the procedure.
-A missed dose may increase your stroke risk and lead to postponement. - Have nothing to eat or drink from 8 o'clock the morning of your cardioversion, but take your morning medication, unless the nurse has told you otherwise. - Please arrange for someone to collect you and stay with you overnight after the procedure.
-If no one is available to collect you then please let the pre-assessment nurse know on your pre-assessment appointment.
+A missed dose may increase your stroke risk and lead to postponement. - Have nothing to eat or drink six hours before your cardioversion, you could have a light breakfast if the procedure scheduled in the afternoon.
+But take your morning medication unless the nurse has told you otherwise. - Please arrange for someone to collect you and stay with you overnight after the procedure.
+If no one is available to collect, then please let the pre-assessment nurse know on your pre-assessment appointment.

-How to find Cardiac Day Ward
+How to find the Cardiac day ward

-The Cardiac Day Ward is open 8am-6pm Monday to Friday.
-Cardiac Day ward can be found in Acute Admission Unit (AAU), on level 2 of the AAU's block.
+The Cardiac Day Ward is open Monday to Friday - 8:00am-6:30pm.
+Cardiac day ward can be found in Acute Admission Unit (AAU), level 2.
 It is signposted from all the entrances to the hospital.

-If you cannot contact the cardiac specialist nurse, the nurses on the Cardiac Care Unit (AAU Level 3) will be able to advise you at any other time on 01923 217159.
+If you cannot contact the cardiac specialist nurse, the nurses in the Cardiac Care Unit (AAU, Level 3) will be able to advise you at any other time on 01923 217159.

-Arrhythmia Nurse Tel: 01923 217490
+Arrhythmia Nurse Tel: 01923 244366 Ext: 3365